Ashay Nigam

 Why it matters for users -

-Widespread affected fields indicate an emerging operation-level problem.
+Widespread impact signals an emerging operation-level problem.

 Deterministic ranking defined what matters first.